ryanmstokes/nci/README.md

 $ yarn test
 ```

-If everything is good you should see all of the sutes and tests for the application pass.
+If everything is good you should see all of the suites and tests for the application pass.

 Ok let's dive in to how the application is structured and how to define the data of an application and its components.